MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 ## MIK in a nutshell

-MIK is an example of and "Extract, Transform, Load" application.
+MIK is an example of an "Extract, Transform, Load" application.
 However, it only extracts and transforms.
 It delegates the loading of content into Islandora to the existing batch modules.
 In other words, MIK prepares and transforms your content into ingest packages ready to hand off to the batch modules for loading into Islandora:

 ![MIK overview](https://www.dropbox.com/s/hvoi7vy67oq4mv2/MIK_overview_with_callout.png?dl=1)